Predicting which songs from Triple J's Unearthed DAB+ radio station will be played on Triple J.

-I’ve written some code to automatically collect playlist data each week and gather as much information as I can about the artists included in that playlist.
+In 2020 I wrote some code to automatically collect playlist data each week and gather as much information as I could about the artists included in that playlist.
 The result is a database including information like the time of day the song is being played, the genre of the artist, the length of the song, the hometown of the artist, the Facebook and Twitter audience of the artist and many more.

-Each week when this data is collected it is added to the existing dataset.
-Then a machine learning algorithm is trained with validated data from up to one month ago (I also check which songs did end up being played on Triple J during the previous step).
-This makes the tool smarter week by week.
+Each week when this data was collected it was added to the existing dataset.
+Then a machine learning algorithm was trained with validated data from up to one month before (I also checked which songs did end up being played on Triple J during the previous step).
+This made the tool smarter week by week.

-Once the model is trained, it selects songs from the Triple J Unearthed digital station's playlist that recieved their first play recently and predicts which will of those will be played on Triple J. It then sends those predictions to this site.
-Here are the most recent of those predictions:
+Once the model was trained, it selected songs from the Triple J Unearthed digital station's playlist that received their first play recently and predicted which will of those would be played on Triple J. It then sent those predictions to this site.
+I stopped the project in 2021, to focus on other things once I felt like I had gotten to where I was aiming for.
+Here are the most recent predictions the model made:

-As well as predictions, the model also tells us how accurate it was during its training.
+As well as predictions, the model also told us how accurate it was during its training.
 Here is the latest report of its accuracy:

-While making this weekly loop of collection and prediction might have been incredibly ineresting to work through, it's the learnings that come from the various models' behaviour in testing that are the most rewarding.
+While making this weekly loop of collection and prediction might have been incredibly ineresting to work through, it was the 'learnings' that came from the various models' behaviour in testing that were the most rewarding.
 I was able to examine the data points that the models learned to let influence them.
 This information could be applied to other tools, useful for record label A&R in the future.

 The project was written entirely with Python.
 Here are a selection of the libraries used: